 Once the LH surge has been detected, successful fertilization is most likely to take place one to three days following the LH surge – with peak fertility at 36 hours post-LH surge.
 Since this ovulation “window” only opens once per month (and the unfertilized egg has a short 24-hour life-span) predicting ovulation accurately is very helpful when trying to become pregnant.
 Below, you will find information on getting the most out of your ovulation tests (and visit our Ovulation Test FAQ for more testing tips).

 To determine when to start testing, you must first do a little calculating.
 Use the Cycle Chart below to figure out when to begin testing for your LH surge.

 First, determine the average length of your menstrual cycle.
 The length of the menstrual cycle is the number of days from the first day of menstrual bleeding to the day before bleeding begins on the next period.
 Determine the usual length of the menstrual cycle over the last few months.
 Then, refer to the Cycle Chart to determine on which day of the menstrual cycle to begin testing.

-I’m finding that the LH hormone is never being detected via the home kit.
 I tested the day before I experienced ‘egg white’ like discharge, and the day itself.
 Should I be worried?